Assignment 3: Short Piece

 - Play notes on the keyboard to set transposition levels for grains, applied in addition to the transpose control.
 Middle C means no additional transposition.
 Use the clear button to release any sounding transpositions.

-- Make a 24-bit WAVE or AIFF version of your final mix.
+- Make a 24-bit WAV or AIFF version of your final mix.

 Name this file with the title of your piece.

-- Submit the mix file and description in Canvas.
+- Submit the mix file and description in Canvas by midnight on the due date.

 This assignment will receive a letter grade based on the following criteria.
 The highest grade is A. Grades will be based on overall conception and execution, the quality of the source recordings, your sonic imagination, attention to detail, sensitivity to spatial (panning, reverberation) and spectral (EQ) qualities, following the instructions (including submission requirements), and completion of the project description.